techpro-studio/iOSAppArchitecture/README.md

   ```

  - <Name>Presenter - abstraction for Presenter.
 It has default implementation.
-  It contains logic of presentation.
-It has bindings for input and output.
+  It contains a logic of the presentation.
+It has the bindings for input and output.
   Presenter contains structures called (ViewModels) as well as plain types, ready to use in View.

  ```swift